MarcWeber/ruby-timetracker2/README.md

     [ ] YABAI Understand how to use timetracking and multiple displays ?
         [ ] always switch all displays (simple)
         [ ] always switch current display *AND* track this keeping the other untouched

+        space_created event, does it follow order of creation?
+Could a
+        $DISPLAY_NR parameter be added eventually ?

 [ ] WMII document version which works
     is MODKEY-t builtin ? its commented in my config to switch views